 Varanasi can be a gastronomical delight.
 And the place is an absolute delight for vegetarians.
 The Chaats of Varanasi are quite famous and it will be a sin not to try the famous Benaras Chaats.
 Have Kachori and Jalebi, numerous chaats and then the mouth-watering desserts.
 Try the Lassi, Rabri and the other sweets here.
 And after you are full, definitely try the famous Benaras Paan (betel leaf).

-Pro tip: The street food is just awesome.
+Pro tip: Street food is just awesome.
 Just stop in front of any shop and eat to your heart’s content.
 In winter, definitely try Malaiyo, another frothy dessert that tastes like heaven.
 And yes, do visit Blue Lassi.

 What is Varanasi without the Galis (lanes and alleys)